Bren2010/draft-transparency-revocation/draft-mcmillion-transparency-revocation.md

 # Performance Considerations

-This section contains brief analysis of the performance impacts of the system.
+This section contains brief a analysis of the performance impacts of the system.

 ## Transparency Log